mpdesantis/bimsim/README.md

 * `img/`
     - Directory containing images for this repository, as included inline in the project report.
 * `main/`
-    - C++ source and header files for this repository's main code module, `map_generation`.
+    - C++ source and header files for this repository's main code module, `bimsim`.
 * `output/`
     - Generated directory containing output logs from model simulation.
 * `run_all_examples.sh`